Witnessing: The Embodied Therapist

 Quillman, T. (2012).
 Neuroscience and therapist self-disclosure: Deepening right brain to right brain communication between therapist and patient.
 Clinical Social Work Journal.
 40, 1 – 9

 Rachael Pasemko, RSW, RCC, RPT-S is a play therapist and group practice owner in Kamloops, BC.
 She loves working with the language of symbols and metaphors, integrating the body into the therapeutic process, and supporting children and families to find more ease.
-Rachael co-facilitates a neuroscience based parenting group that teaches parents what play therapists do, offers consultation to other play therapists, and can be found at www.lighthousetherapy.info
+Rachael co-facilitates a neuroscience based parenting group that teaches parents what play therapists do, offers consultation to other play therapists, and can be reached at rachaelpasemko@gmail.com

 Orienting to Other